dusktreader/flask-praetorian/README.rst

 The full list of dependencies can be found in ``setup.py``

-.. todo:: figure out what database setup we need to do
+TODO: figure out what database setup we need to do

 Running tests
 =============